corda/corda/docs/source/permissioning.rst

 Do you need a zone?
 ^^^^^^^^^^^^^^^^^^^

-Think twice before going this route:
+Think twice before going down this route:

 1. It isn't necessary for testing.
 2. It isn't necessary to add another layer of permissioning or 'know your customer' requirements onto your app.